 Scott Lively (Pic: Tim Pierce)

-By his own admission, in March 2010 he addressed members of the Ugandan Parliament on the Anti-Homosexuality Bill, advising them to see homosexuality as equivalent to “alcoholism and drug abuse”.
+Lively visited Uganda on at least three occasions to expose the “gay movement” as an “evil institution” and a danger to children.
+In March 2010 he addressed members of the Ugandan Parliament on the Anti-Homosexuality Bill, advising them to see homosexuality as equivalent to “alcoholism and drug abuse.”

-Liveley has told Ugandans that gay people have taken over the UN and America, that they are planning to “recruit” children in Uganda and are out to destroy society.
-He has painted the issue of LGBT equality as being “a war between Christians and homosexuals”.
+Lively also held workshops in which he told Ugandans that gay people have taken over the UN and America, that they are planning to “recruit” children in Uganda, and are out to destroy society.
+He has painted the issue of LGBTI equality as being “a war between Christians and homosexuals”.